fmbarina/.dotfiles/README.md

 ### About `copy`

-Stuff inside copy/ is copied to ~/.
+Stuff inside copy/ is recursively copied to ~/.
 Anything that would be overwritten is copied to `backup/`.
 Currently, no files are overwritten if a .installed file is detected inside dotfiles.
-If this file is removed, dotfiles will assume it has to copy the files regardless.

 ### About `init`

 Much of this is post-install stuff, some stuff is distro specific.
-For example, `distro-install.sh` only runs generic functions, while their actual implementation depends on the sourced `distro.sh` file inside `src/`.
+For example, `distro-install.sh` only runs generic functions, while their actual implementation depends on the sourced `[distro].sh` file inside `src/`.

 ### Others